3 Ways to Study with Curt

-Don't forget to build on a solid foundation in your quest to get "advanced".
+Don't forget to build on a solid musical and technique foundation in your quest to get "advanced".

 Slow and controlled leads to virtuosity.
 It's all about efficiency of motion.
 Work smarter not harder.
-Speed is a by-product of play accurately and in-control.
+Speed is a by-product of performing accurately and in-control.

 There are no tests, no grades and no performance reviews.
 You always go at your own pace.

 I recognize and actually ask why each student is taking lessons.
 I do not assume that everyone has the same goals, reasons or motivations.
 It's actually great that we can all develop you own voices in music.

 Should you study music with a teacher or should you "wing" it on your own?
 This question always comes up in this type of discussion about music.

 An objective assessment of the two alternative approaches leads me (Chuck Anderson) invariably towards the formal route.
 Why?
 Because without guidance, there is a tendency to go in circles, What do you practice, when do you move to the next topic?
 When are you doing something wrong?
 How do you practice what doesn't exist to you? - Chuck Anderson

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee